Big, Beautiful Shade Trees

 White Oak Tree

-Our White Oak Trees make excellent shade trees for any yard with a canopy spread of 50’ to 80’.
+Benefits of Planting White Oak Trees in Your Garden Our White Oak Trees make excellent shade trees for any yard with a canopy spread of 50’ to 80’.
 During the fall, the leaves turn beautiful shades of red or burgundy.
 They are known for their solid branches and can live for centuries.
 They are reasonably slow-growing trees that grow about 12 inches to 24 inches per year.
-Where To Plant White Oak Tree Even though White Oak Trees prefer well-drained, acidic soils, they tolerate alkaline, shallow, or urban soils.
+How to Care for a White Oak Tree: Essential Tips Even though White Oak Trees prefer well-drained, acidic soils, they tolerate alkaline, shallow, or urban soils.
 They will survive dry or drought periods and occasionally wet soils.
 They are sensitive to changes in grades and compacted soils.
 Once established, they have a deep taproot that makes it hard to move or transplant.
-White Oak Tree's Acorns Like other types, White Oak Trees produce acorns.
+Like other types, White Oak Trees produce acorns.
 Their acorns are as large as 1 inch, with a cap covering the acorn's top quarter.
 They do not produce acorns yearly; they can start at 20 to 30.
 Weather conditions like excessive rain, drought, and wind can affect acorn production.
 Acorns from these trees mature in a single season.
-Attributes Of White Oak Tree Hardy Planting Zone—The white Oak Tree will grow in all zones, which protects most of the United States.
+White Oak Tree Growth and Maintenance Guide for Homeowners Hardy Planting Zone—The white Oak Tree will grow in all zones, which protects most of the United States.
 Bloom Season (if any) – Usually blooms in May and possibly as early as April, depending on weather conditions.
 Bloom Color—Male flowers first appear in yellow-green oak catkins.
 The tree's leaves are bluish-green.
 Height at Maturity –The tree reaches a height of 80’.
 Soil Type Preferred – They prefer slightly acidic to neutral, moist, well-drained, deep soil.
 Sun or Shade – Full sun is best, but they also do well in partial shade with at least 4 hours of direct, unfiltered sun daily.

 Article Tags for: Big, Beautiful Shade Trees